-Bell choir practice has begun.
+Bell choir practice resumes in November.
 If you can count to 4, come and ring with us.
 Bell choir practice is held on Wednesdays from 5:45 – 6:45 pm.

-Following the bell choir practice, we have our adult choir practice from 7 pm to 8 pm.
+Our adult choir practice also meets on Wednesday from 7 to 8 pm.
 Come ring and/or sing with us!!!

 Something to think about and pray about.

 In God’s love and joy,